IshanKashyap01/Theory-of-Computation/Regex and FA/Finite Automata.md

 The states in which the automaton can end its operation by accepting the given string

+### Dead/Trap state

+It is an optional state from where the final state cannot be reached

 ## Properties of Finite Automata

 - If the machine encounters a symbol for which it has no states or if it reaches